MrLixm/katana-tools-lxm/README.md

 See [LICENSE.md](./LICENSE.md) for full licence.

-License should be specified in each directory or in the top of each file else the terms specified in the above LICENSE.md file shoudl apply.
+License should be specified in each directory or in the top of each file else the terms specified in the above LICENSE.md file should apply.

 ## Contact